C.S. Alexis is an artist who specializes in painting, jewelry making, pyrographics (wood burning), and mixed media art.

-Using a fish shaped pattern, all three fish were designed about the same.
+Using a fish-shaped pattern, all three fish were designed about the same.
 This was done to create harmony within the composition of the sculpture.
 Think ahead here.
 Make sure the pattern is the right size for your wood.
 Check the wood to make sure it is solid enough to cut.
 Some driftwood is very soft and will crumble.
 Soft driftwood will not hold a glued dowel.
 The wood you use needs to be sturdy enough to work.

 Some driftwood is very hard.
 Aged wood might not be easily cut.
 Knots and dense grains can be difficult.
-Keep an open mind to these considerations before you get too far in to this project.
+Keep an open mind to these considerations before you get too far into this project.
 You do not want to get almost finished only to discover the wood is crumbling or a knot is in the way of your mark.

 The fish were finished with a sander to smooth edges and create a rustic appearance.
 This step will depend on where you want to go with your design.
 The object is to give a finished look to your work.
 It is not necessary to sand any more than you desire.

-Prepare Work For Mount
+5. Prepare the Work to Mount

 This is the trickiest part of the project.
 Drill holes in the base and in the pieces to be mounted.
 The holes have to line up so measure and mark each hole with accuracy.
 For strong support make two holes for each piece to be mounted.

 Use a wood dowel to attach the pieces to the base.
 The dowel can be carefully sanded to a smaller size if necessary.
-The fish were too thin to use a 1/4" dowel so the dowel was made to fit the holes.
+The fish were too thin to use a ¼" dowel so the dowel was made to fit the holes.
 It took 6 holes in the base and two holes in each fish to mount the pieces.

 Before the piece is glued together it should be painted.
 Do this after you check to make sure it will all fit.
-Make sure the pegs fit the holes but not too tight.
+Make sure the pegs fit the holes but are not too tight.
 Do not force the pieces, just fit them together good enough to find out if it all lines up.

-Finish With Glue
+7. Finish With Glue

 When all of the pieces of the sculpture are ready to assemble you can start gluing it all together.
 The fish were each painted a different shade of green for this driftwood sculpture.
 A color stain wash was used to do the job.